toptal/picasso/.changeset/afraid-sloths-suffer.md

 ---

-### Form.Input

-- added new prop `showValidState` to enable displaying check-icon after validations passed successfully

-### Form.NumberInput

-- added new prop `showValidState` to enable displaying check-icon after validations passed successfully

-### Form.PasswordInput

-- added new prop `showValidState` to enable displaying check-icon after validations passed successfully

-### Form.TagSelector
+### Form.ConfigProvider

-- added new prop `showValidState` to enable displaying check-icon after validations passed successfully
+- added new config `showValidState` for the provider to enable displaying check-icon inside each field after validations passed successfully